hemanta212/blogger-cli/docs/blog_management.md

 If you have a disqus account you can enter username here and commenting system will work on every posts.
 You can get it from disqus account url. eg https://badboy11.disqus.com 's username will be 'badboy11'.

 'google_analytics_id':
 It is a snippet provided by google to analyze your website's traffic.
-Sign in and get a snippet and you can get id from there. eg: 'UA-159824128-0'
+Sign in and get a snippet and you can get id from that snippet. eg: 'UA-159824128-0'

 'templates_dir':
 It is the directory where you can override default html templates to suit your needs.
 More info [here](customizing.md).